nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _adminApp_: The admin to use (Default: Mashroom Portal Admin App)
  * _defaultTheme_: The default theme if none is selected in the site or page configuration (Default: Mashroom Portal Default Theme)
  * _defaultLayout_: The default layout if none is selected in the site or page configuration (Default: Mashroom Portal Default Layouts 1 Column)
- * _warnBeforeAuthenticationExpiresSec_: The time when the Portal should start to warn that the authentication is about to expire (Default: 120)
+ * _warnBeforeAuthenticationExpiresSec_: The time when the Portal should start to warn that the authentication is about to expire.
+    A value of 0 or lower than 0 disables the warning.
+(Default: 60)
  * _autoExtendAuthentication_: Automatically extend the authentication as long as the portal page is open (Default: false)
  * _ignoreMissingAppsOnPages_: If an App on a page can't be found just show nothing instead of an error message (Default: false)
  * _defaultProxyConfig_: Optional default http proxy config for portal apps (see below the documentation of *portal-app2* plugins).